netnate

 Setting the locale

+To avoid issues with future package installs, it’s best to set the locale now.
 To set the locale to US English (or whatever locale you like, see the wiki page for more), run:

 sudo localectl set-locale LANG=en_US.UTF-8